initcron/cicd-labs/chapters/jenkinsfile.md

 Prerequsite for this, you need a slack account and you should be the slack channel administrator.

-Follow the below steps to complete this setup. steps create slack account and create a channel with the name of `instavote-cd`.
+Follow the following steps to complete this setup. steps create slack account and create a channel with the name of `instavote-cd`.
 ![](./images/jenkinsfile6.png)